sandeshpatel/anonymous_classification/README.md

 # anonymous_classification
-classifiation of anonymized data containing large number of categories all explainations are within notebook Untitled.ipynb
+classifiation of anonymized data containing large number of categories. all explainations are within notebook Untitled.ipynb